 While the spotlight was on Matt as Daredevil throughout this issue Zdarsky made sure to also give attention to other characters.
 Specifically, we saw Typhoid Mary turn out to be a major difference-maker as she helped Daredevil take out both Stilt-Man and Rhino.
 Both instances point to Typhoid Mary possibly becoming an ally of Daredevil moving forward.
 At the same time, Zdarsky keeps the door open for Typhoid Mary to turn out to be a major wild card in the future as she can play either side of the conflict that is brewing in Hell’s Kitchen.

 Also, even though all the villains were defeated by the end of Daredevil #20 Zdarsky did give impressive showings for Bullseye, Crossbones, Bullet, Stilt-Man, and Rhino.
 Zdarsky got over how much chaos all these villains can cause when they work together.
 He properly got across how these were all evil people who delighted in the chaos and destruction they were causing in Hell’s Kitchen.
 That made it even more rewarding when Daredevil was able to defeat all these villains by the end of the issue.

-Through all this it’ll be interesting to see what Zdarsky does next with the Stromwyn Family.
+Through all this, it’ll be interesting to see what Zdarsky does next with the Stromwyn Family.
 There plan to destroy Hell’s Kitchen failed thanks to Daredevil and his allies.
-Given the money and power that they still have after all this it is likely they will move on to some other plot.
+Given the money and power that they still have after all this, it is likely they will move on to some other plot.
 They could end up playing a role in what happens with Daredevil under custody.
-There are many possibilities for the Stromwyn Family to still be powerful presence for this issue.
+There are many possibilities for the Stromwyn Family to still be a powerful presence for this issue.